sarahfuchi/Data-Science/Prediction (Regression)/README.md

 ![Let's look at the home prices!](/images/house/house0.jpg)

-In this project, I will summarize my work using regression techniques to calculate home prices.

-This project uses Kaggle datasets and gets inspiration from public notebooks.
+In this project, I will use regression analysis to calculate home prices.
+This project uses Kaggle datasets and draws inspiration from public notebooks.

 # Table of Contents
 1. [Chapter 1 - Project Overview](#ch1)